 - After having voluntarily brought water to the wounded, in which effort he was shot through the head, he made two successful trips for the same purpose, not withstanding remonstrances of his sergeant.

 - Thompson was discharged at Fort Meade, Dakota Territory 20 September 1880, on expiration of service, as a “private of excellent character.”
-He was to work for 18 years in various capacities for the famous Homestake Mining Company in Lead; become a naturalised citizen of the United States; marry Ruth Boicourt,6 from Missouri, at Belle Fourche, South Dakota, on 21 September 1904; have at least two children, Susan and Peter; run his own stock farm north of Alzada, Carter County, Montana; attend the 50th anniversary celebration of the battle on 26 June 1926 at the Custer Battlefield National Cemetery; count among the members of General Nelson Miles Camp No.12, National Indian Wars Veterans, Billings, Montana; before dying of aortic insufficiency at Battle Mountain Sanatorium, Hot Springs, South Dakota, 3 December 1928.
-He was buried the following day in Grave 1, Section 9, Masonic Block 9, West Lead Cemetery, where the two fine, but markedly different, monuments we see today have been placed in his memory.
+He was to work for 18 years in various capacities for the famous Homestake Mining Company in Lead; become a naturalised citizen of the United States in 1890; marry Ruth Boicourt,6 from Missouri, at Belle Fourche, South Dakota, on 21 September 1904; have at least two children, Susan and Peter; run his own stock farm north of Alzada, Carter County, Montana; attend the 50th anniversary celebration of the battle on 26 June 1926 at the Custer Battlefield National Cemetery; count among the members of General Nelson Miles Camp No.12, National Indian Wars Veterans, Billings, Montana; before dying of aortic insufficiency at Battle Mountain Sanatorium, Hot Springs, South Dakota, 3 December 1928.
+He was buried the following day with full military honours in Grave 1, Section 9, Masonic Block 9, West Lead Cemetery, where the two fine, but markedly different, monuments we see today have been placed in his memory.

 A near-pure commemorative one troy ounce of silver coined by the Homestake Mining Company, South Dakota.

 Peter Thompson - A John C. H. Grabill photograph taken ca. 1890.